Justin McCray

-Justin Dominique McCray (May 31, 1992) is an American football guard for the Carolina Panthers of the National Football League (NFL).
+Justin Dominique McCray (May 31, 1992) is an American professional football guard.
 He played college football at UCF.

 College career

 McCray attended the University of Central Florida, playing from 2010 to 2013.

 Professional career

 Tennessee Titans

 McCray signed with the Tennessee Titans as an undrafted free agent on May 12, 2014.
 He was waived on August 30, 2014, and was signed to the practice squad the next day.
 After spending his entire rookie season on the practice squad, he signed a futures contract with the Titans on December 29, 2014.

 On August 30, 2015, McCray was waived by the Titans.

 Arena Football League

 McCray then joined the Arena Football League with the Orlando Predators, where McCray played with his brother Jordan.
 On October 14, 2016, McCray was assigned to the Tampa Bay Storm during the dispersal draft.

 Green Bay Packers

 On March 29, 2017, McCray signed with the Green Bay Packers.
 After making the Packers 53-man roster, McCray earned his first career start in Week 2 at right tackle in place of an injured Bryan Bulaga.
 He then made his eighth start in the last game of the season on December 31, 2017.

 He was re-signed on March 12, 2018.